 This New Zealand itinerary only covers South Island.
 In my opinion, two weeks simply isn’t long enough to visit both the North and South islands.
 Yes, there are itineraries for that and you might be tempted to try and squeeze everything in.
 However, this will result in a very rushed journey with little time to explore anything other than the most popular places.
 New Zealand may appear small on the map, but it’s a large country.
 For two weeks, I say stick with one island.
 Believe me, you won’t regret it.

 Finally, no itinerary is perfect.
 Always think about what makes the most sense for your particular needs.
 Feel free to change certain sections or even take the best bits from different itineraries to make it work for you.
 That’s perfectly fine.
 It definitely pays off to invest a bit of effort into planning, especially if you only have two weeks to work with.

-Below is a map of the itinerary for a quick overview.
+Below is a map of this itinerary for a quick overview.
 We start in Christchurch and continue north to Kaikoura and then Takaka and Wharariki Beach.
 From there, we cruise along the west coast making stops at Hokitika and the famous New Zealand glaciers before turning back inland towards Wanaka.
 After a short detour to Mount Cook, we visit the Fiordland National Park and Milford Sound.
 Finally, we explore Queenstown, our departure destination.

 - Day 1: Arrival to Christchurch + Kaikoura

 - Day 2: Kaikoura To Takaka